jasonsbarr/computer-science-program/courses/Web_Development_Fundamentals/README.md

 - Git Immersion
 - Start JavaScript30

-### Week 2: Basic HTML and CSS
+### Week 2: Basic HTML

-- Work through _Pro HTML5 with CSS, JavaScript, and Multimedia_ - HTML and CSS
+- _Pro HTML5 with CSS, JavaScript, and Multimedia_ - HTML
 - Use How To Code HTML & CSS as supplement
+- Build a website to style next week

+### Week 3: Basic CSS

+- _Pro HTML5 with CSS, JavaScript, and Multimedia_ - CSS
+- How to Code HTML & CSS as supplement
 - Start 100 Days of CSS (finish by end of term)
-- Build another website
+- Style website built in Week 2

-### Weeks 3-4: JavaScript Fundamentals
+### Week 4: JavaScript Fundamentals

-- Work through Modern JavaScript Tutorial - JavaScript Language, Regular Expressions, and Async
+- Start Modern JavaScript Tutorial - JavaScript Language
-- Build another website
+- Build website using HTML, CSS, and basic JavaScript

+### Week 5: More JavaScript Fundamentals

+- Finish Modern JavaScript Tutorial - JavaScript Language
+- Do Modern JavaScript Tutorial - RegExp and Async
 - Build website that uses async programming to access and display information from an external API

+### Week 6: JavaScript and the DOM

+- Do Modern JavaScript Tutorial - DOM
+- Use _DOM Enlightenment_ as supplement
+- Build website that uses JavaScript with DOM extensively and best practices for accessibility

-### Weeks 5-8: HTML5 and Browser APIs
+### Weeks 7-8: Using HTML5 and Browser APIs To Build Apps

-- Work through all materials
+- Work through all relevant materials
-- Build an app each week that uses JavaScript to work with DOM, HTML5, and Browser APIs
+- Build an app each week that uses JavaScript with HTML5 and Browser APIs, with a proper app manifest file for each

 ### Weeks 9-12: CSS3